snuids/grafana-trafficlights-panel/src/README.md

 The plugin was tested with Elastic Search 7.0 as data source.
 The trend is computed between the last and previous date aggregation of the serie.

-## Installation

-Copy the dist folder in your grafana plugin directory and rename it to trafficlight.

 # Screenshots